-Article 5(2) This power is helpful if the charity is to acquire property either for use as office premises or functionally (such as a playground or school site).
-Our guidance Acquiring Land (CC33) contains further guidance on the issue.
+Article 5(2) - This power is helpful if the charity is to acquire property either for use as office premises or functionally (such as a playground or school site).
+Our guidance Acquiring Land (CC33) contains further quidance on the issue

 Article 5(3) - This power enables the charity to dispose of its property.
-Sections 36 and 37 of the Charities Act 1993, as amended by the Charities Act 2006, apply to most charities and require compliance with certain conditions to ensure that charity property is disposed of for the best terms reasonably obtainable.
+Sections 117 - 122 of the Charities Act 2011, apply to most charities and require compliance with certain conditions to ensure that charity property is disposed of for the best terms reasonably obtainable.
 Our guidance Sales, leases, transfers or mortgages.
-What trustees need to know about disposing of charity land (CC28) provides more information about this.
+What trustees need to know about disposing of charity land (CC28) provides more information about this

 Article 5(4) - This provides the company with an explicit power to borrow.
-It also makes clear that if this power involves securing the loan on fand of the charity, it must comply with the requirements of the Charities Act.
-1993, as amended by the Charities Act.
-2006.
+It also makes clear that if this power involves securing the loan on land of the charity, it must comply with the requirements of the Charities Act 2011.
 Briefly, the directors are required to take advice and provide certain certificates/statements when they are borrowing money by way of mortgage.
 Our Operational Guidance Borrowing and mortgages on our website provides detailed information on this.

-Article 5(9) This power cannot be used to employ directors as staff.
+Article 5(9) - This power cannot be used to employ directors as staff.
 See article 7

 Article 5(10) - The Trustee Act 2000 provides wide powers of investment and requires the charity to take advice and to consider the need to invest in a range of different investments.
-Our guidance investment of Charitable Funds Basic Principles (CC14) provides more information about charity investments We strongly recommend that the directors record any investment policy in writing, they are legally required to do so if they delegate their investment function to an investment manager.
+Our guidance Investment of Charitable Funds Basic Principles (CC14) provides more information about charity investments We strongly recommend that the directors record any investment policy in writing, they are legally required to do so if they delegate their investment function to an investment manager.
 The powers to employ agents, nominees and custodians are of particular use where the charity wishes to use an investment manager